surftrips.co

 Frequently asked

-Crystal Cove is a mixed break suited for beginner to advanced surfers.
-Confident beginners can give it a go on small days.
+Crystal Cove is a mixed bottom, fickle left-hand point with scattered reef peaks, break suited for beginner through advanced surfers.
+Beginners can give it a go on the smaller end of the size range.

 Crystal Cove